aistrate/UvaToolkit/Readme.txt

-My solutions to problems in the <b>UVA toolkit</b>, an online database of problems related to dynamic programming, graph theory, number theory, computational geometry, and other topics.
+My solutions to problems in the 'UVA toolkit', an online database of problems related to dynamic programming, graph theory, number theory, computational geometry, and other topics.

-The whole list is here:
+The list of problems can be found here: http://www.uvatoolkit.com/problemssolve.php
-http://www.uvatoolkit.com/problemssolve.php